RogelioMtz/Go-WarehouseServer/README.md

 ## Files

 ### main.go
-The `main.go` file is the main entry point for the GoTestServer application.
+The `main.go` file is the main entry point for the GoWarehouseServer application.
 It sets up an HTTP server using the Gorilla Mux router and listens on localhost at port 8080.

 ### go.mod
 The `go.mod` file defines the module and its dependencies.